junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 251
-congress: 116th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Sixteenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 251

-That the bill from the House of Representatives (H.R.
-251) entitled “An Act to extend by two years the Chemical Facility Anti-Terrorism Standards Program of the Department of Homeland Security, and for other purposes.”, do pass with the following
+> To extend by 15 months the Chemical Facility Anti-Terrorism Standards Program of the Department of Homeland Security, and for other purposes.

-*On page 2, line 10, striking “6 years” and insert “5 years and 3 months”.*
+## § 1.
+Short title

+This Act may be cited as the “Chemical Facility Anti-Terrorism Standards Program Extension Act”.

+## § 2.
+Extension of Chemical Facility Anti-Terrorism Standards Program of the Department of Homeland Security

+Section 5 of the Protecting and Securing Chemical Facilities from Terrorist Attacks Act of 2014 (Public Law 113–254; 6 U.S.C.
+621 note) is amended by striking “4 years” and inserting “5 years and 3 months”.